 }

-command to define the recording window bounds.
-Because of this, the active screen recording may only be stopped by interrupting the command line using the
+Tip: This script uses the native screencapture command line tool.
+Because of this, the active screen recording may only be stopped by interrupting the command line using the C keyboard shortcut.

 The QuickTime screen recorder has options that can be set both through the GUI and on the command line.